-6. Review of expenditure SUMMER July 2017 2016-17 i.
-Quality of teac hing for all Desired outcome Chosen action / approach Impact to date: Are we on track to meet success criteria?
+6. Review of expe enditure

+SUMMER July 201 7 2016-17

+i.
+Quality of teacl hing for all

+Desired outcome Chosen action / approach Impact to date: Are we on track to meet success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Implications for next academic year (and whether you will continue with this approach) Overall committed cost Improved progress and attainment in writing Blogging project Staff and children across KS2 retrained by David Mitchell in Jan on how to blog since start of the year.
-Initial impact good with children recording entries and commenting on each other's writing Excellent progress rates in writing for DA children 2017 was +2.91 Approach to continue into new academic year as blogging not fully embedded £10000 Improved outcomes for all children across the curriculum Increased enrichment opportunities All classes have experienced trips / enrichment opportunities through their curriculum.
-Children in T5/6 have had writing published as part of the TSA.
-Children have improved their confidence due to Action Transport Theatre work This has been captured on twitter on connector videos and is also evidenced in connector books Pupil Premium to continue to be used to subsidise trips and enrichment activities for all children Projects based on Global Learning are planned £10000 ii.
-Targeted suppo ort Subject Leader data captures (all subjects) indicates good outcomes for children across the curriculum.
-Singing for Songbirds campaign had huge impact on children in a number of ways - improved outcomes in writing - improved outcomes in speaking and listening due to drama activities involved Desired outcome Chosen action / approach Impact to date: Are we on track to meet success criteria?
+Implications for next academic year (and whether you will continue with this approach) Overall committed cost

+Improved progress and attainment in writing Blogging project Staff and children across KS2 retrained by David Mitchell in Jan on how to blog since start of the year.
+Initial impact good with children recording entries and commenting on each other's writing Approach to continue into new academic year as blogging not fully embedded £10000 Improved outcomes for all children across the curriculum Increased enrichment opportunities All classes have experienced trips / enrichment opportunities through their curriculum.
+Children in T5/6 have had writing published as part of the TSA Children have improved their confidence due to Action Transport Theatre work This has been captured on twitter on connector videos and is also evidenced in connector books Subject Leader data captures (all subjects) indicates good outcomes for children across the curriculum.
+Singing for Songbirds campaign had huge impact on children in a number of ways - improved outcomes in writing - improved outcomes in speaking and listening due to drama activities involved Pupil Premium to continue to be used to subsidise trips and enrichment activities for all children Projects based on Global Learning are planned £10000 ii.
+Targeted supp ort Desired outcome Chosen action / approach Impact to date: Are we on track to meet success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Implications for next academic year (and whether you will continue with this approach) Overall committed cost Improved rates of progress for PP children in reading and writing by the end of KS2 Targeted additional teacher support KO provided excellent effect supporting T6 and contributing to overall progress.
-Targeted support for PP and other children has been implemented since the start of the year.
-Progress scores of +2.91 in writing and +2.33 in reading are significant Approach to continue until end of year.
-Additional support to continue in KS2 with another member of teaching staff and a new TA £57000 Improved rates of progress in reading for all PP children in school Use of Reading Pro resource Since Sept, we have seen a good overall improvement in lexile scores following use of the Reading Pro resource ER to share examples if requested Approach to continue into next academic year 2017-18 Improved rates of progress in reading for all KS1 children Additional reading support Extra reading helpers continuing to contribute to good progress across KS1 classes Approach to continue into next academic year 2017-18
+Implications for next academic year (and whether you will continue with this approach) Overall committed cost

+Improved rates of progress for PP children in reading and writing by the end of KS2 Targeted additional teacher support KO provided excellent effect supporting T6 and contributing to overall progress.
+Targeted support for PP and other children has been implemented since the start of the year A high proportion of disadvantaged children are made MTE progress since the start of the year.
+Approach to continue until end of year.
+Additional support to continue in KS2 with another member of teaching staff and a new TA £54000 Improved rates of progress in reading for all PP children in school Use of Reading Pro resource Since Sept, we have seen a good overall improvement in lexile scores following use of the Reading Pro resource ER to share examples if requested Approach to continue into next academic year 2017-18 Improved rates of progress in reading for all KS1 children Additional reading support Extra reading helpers continuing to contribute to good progress across KS1 classes Approach to continue into next academic year 2017-18 Improved rates of progress of PP children in KS1 and KS2 in reading, writing Additional teacher support - KS1 Good impact in T2 Maths / RWI due to additional teacher role Approach to continue into next academic year 2017-18 & maths Additional teacher support - KS2 Staff member returned start of Spring term Additional teacher will be covering PPA in KS2 from Sept 2017 iii.
+Other approach nes Desired outcome Chosen action / approach Impact to date: Are we on track to meet success criteria?
+Include impact on pupils not eligible for PP, if appropriate.
+Implications for next academic year (and whether you will continue with this approach) Overall committed cost